palletexchange/cw-nfts_ALPAC-4/contracts/darwin/README.md

     selected_nfts: Option<Vec<Token>>,
 },

-Receive(Cw20ReceiveMsg),

-pub enum Cw20HookMsg {
 /// Devolve NFT
 Devolve {
     token_id: String,
     /// Need to pick specific NFT for conditions that token_id is None
     selected_nfts: Option<Vec<Token>>,
 },
-}
 ```

 `Evolve` is execute function that evolve NFT. `TokenInfo` will change to the next `stage` data.
 Msg sender need to do `IncreaseAllowance` for CW-20 of `fee_token` and `evolution_conditions` and do `Approve` for CW-721 of `evolution_conditions` to Darwin Nft contract.
 Also need to add native of `evolution_conditions` to `funds` when execute msg.

-`Devolve` is execute function that devolve NFT. `TokenInfo` will change to former `stage` data.
+`Devolve` is execute function that devolve NFT.
+Msg sender need to do `IncreaseAllowance` for CW-20 of `fee_token`. `TokenInfo` will change to former `stage` data.
 The tokens used for evolution are returned to the owner of NFT.

 `selected_nfts` is required to select CW-721 tokens to use for evolution/withdraw(when devolve) if the token_ids of some CW-721 tokens in `evolution_condition` are `None` have not been determined.